-We now have the basis for may-testing and must-testing semantics of \espcf in our categories of biorders --- more precisely: \begin{itemize} \item May-testing and must-testing semantics of unbounded \espcf in the category of bicomplete biorders and monotone stable functions.
-(As we have noted, unbounded choice is expressible up to may-testing in bounded \espcf, so the bounded/unbounded distinction is moot in this case and we focus on must-testing for unbounded nondeterminism). \item A must-testing semantics of bounded \espcf in the category of stably complete and stably continuous functions. \item A may-testing semantics of bounded/unbounded \espcf in the category of extensionally complete and continuously stable functions. \end{itemize} (Pointed) types are interpreted as (pointed) biorders : $\o$ denotes the biorder $\Sigma$, the type $\nt$ denotes the discrete biorder of natural numbers $\widetilde{\Na}$ and $S \rightarrow T$ the relevant function-space.
-Terms $x_1:S_1,\ldots,x_n:S_n\vdash t:T$ denote morphisms from $ \times \ldots \times $ to $ $, derived from the Cartesian closed structure of each category, together with: \begin{itemize} \item The extensional join operation: $s \orr t$ denotes the bounded (binary) join $ \sqcup $ and $?_N$ denotes the infinite join $\bigsqcup_{n \in \Na}\lambda f. f(n)$. \item Error: In the must-testing models, $\e$ denotes the extensionally least element $\ebot$.
-In the may-testing model, it denotes the stably least element (greatest extensional element) $\sbot$. \item Fixed points: $\Y_P:(P \rightarrow P) \rightarrow P$ denotes a least fixed point of the function $Y \triangleq F \vdash \lambda f.f\spc (F f)$.
-In the must-testing models it denotes the stably least fixed point and in the may-testing models it denotes the extensionally least fixed point. \end{itemize}
+We now have the basis for may testing and must testing semantics of \espcf in our categories of biorders --- more precisely: \begin{itemize} \item May testing and must testing semantics of unbounded \espcf in the category of bicomplete biorders and monotone stable functions.
+(As we have noted, unbounded choice is expressible up to may-testing in bounded \espcf, so the bounded/unbounded distinction is moot in this case and we focus on must testing for unbounded nondeterminism). \item A must testing semantics of bounded \espcf in the category of stably complete and stably continuous functions. \item A may testing semantics of bounded/unbounded \espcf in the category of extensionally complete and continuously stable functions. \end{itemize} (Pointed) types are interpreted as (pointed) biorders : $\o$ denotes the biorder $\Sigma$, the type $\nt$ denotes the discrete biorder of natural numbers $\widetilde{\Na}$ and $S \rightarrow T$ the relevant function-space.
+Terms $x_1:S_1,\ldots,x_n:S_n\vdash t:T$ denote morphisms from $ \times \ldots \times $ to $ $, derived from the Cartesian closed structure of each category, together with: \begin{itemize} \item The extensional join operation: $s \orr t$ denotes the bounded (binary) join $ \sqcup $ and $?_N$ denotes the infinite join $\bigsqcup_{n \in \Na}\lambda f. f(n)$. \item Error: In the must testing models, $\e$ denotes the extensionally least element $\ebot$.
+In the may testing model, it denotes the stably least element (greatest extensional element) $\sbot$. \item Fixed points: $\Y_P:(P \rightarrow P) \rightarrow P$ denotes a least fixed point of the function $Y \triangleq F \vdash \lambda f.f\spc (F f)$.
+In the must testing models it denotes the stably least fixed point and in the may testing models it denotes the extensionally least fixed point. \end{itemize}